Affiliate links on Android Authority may earn us a commission. Learn more.

 When it comes to benchmarks, the A15 Bionic led the pack at launch and continues to rank at the top of GPU tests even today.
 Compared to its predecessor, the iPhone 12 Pro and the A14 Bionic, we’re looking at about an 8% single-core CPU improvement and a 22% uplift in multi-core scenarios.
 Graphics-wise, the addition of a new GPU core in the Pro and Pro Max models boosts performance between 10% and 25% depending on the test.

-In cross-platform testing, the Apple iPhone 13 Pro Max tops our charts for GeekBench 5 and 3DMark by quite some margin, powering past the fastest Android phones on the market.
+In cross-platform testing at launch, the Apple iPhone 13 Pro Max topped our charts for Geekbench 5 and 3DMark by quite some margin, powering past the fastest Android phones on the market at the time.
 During its launch presentation, Apple noted that its latest handset was 50% more powerful than “the leading competition,” i.e. Android phones.
 That’s not quite the full picture, but single-core CPU and graphics performance certainly meet and even exceed that metric, at least in these benchmarks.

-The bottom line: The iPhone 13 Pro Max has the fastest smartphone chip around in late 2021 and even with the release of Snapdragon 8 Gen 1 phones, it’s still extremely competitive.
+The bottom line: The iPhone 13 Pro Max had the fastest smartphone chip around in late 2021 and even with the release of Snapdragon 8 Gen 1 phones, it’s still extremely competitive.

 Apple is also packing sub-6GHz and mmWave 5G capabilities into the iPhone 13 Pro Max, depending on your region.
 The US is the only market with mmWave on board, so, in theory, can hit the fastest speeds, providing you’re in one of the few areas with mmWave available.
 The new model brings 5G carrier aggregation and a selection of new bands to improve regional support.
 Again though, these vary by country, so be aware if you plan to import an iPhone from a different region.
 It also supports eSIM technology, providing your carrier is supported.

 However, you won’t find all the networking bells and whistles here.
 The phone lacks the cutting-edge Bluetooth 5.2 and Wi-Fi 6E standards you’ll find on high-end smartphones like Samsung’s Galaxy S21 Ultra.
 While still niche, we’d expect a phone commanding such a high price to be more futureproof in this regard.